-Per Merriam-Webster, Rube Goldberg (used as an adjective) means “accomplishing by complex means what seemingly could be done simply.”
-In wealth management, a Rube Goldberg* approach is characterized by expensive, confusing, and overly complex investments and financial strategies.
-At Via Global, try to take the opposite approach to constructing portfolios and seeking to achieve a family’s intentions.
+Per Merriam-Webster, Rube Goldberg* (used as an adjective) means “accomplishing by complex means what seemingly could be done simply.”
+In wealth management, a Rube Goldberg approach is characterized by expensive, confusing, and overly complex investments and financial strategies.
+At Via Global, try to take the opposite approach to constructing portfolios and achieving a family’s intentions.

 *One of the few people to be listed in the Merriam-Webster Dictionary as an adjective, Rube Goldberg was an American cartoonist known for illustrations portraying complicated gadgets performing straightforward tasks.